Applications Open For Our 2019 Cultural Residency

 Our applications are open to all disciplines, to both collectives and individuals, and we welcome all ideas.

 If you are interested in applying, or know someone fantastic who should, please read our full briefing and feel free to get in touch with us to discuss more on email@example.com or call Kathryn Wilson on 0207 4949 153.
+Use this application form and optional equality monitoring form to apply.

 The winning application will receive £8,000 and support from our in-house team to deliver their ideas.